crowdwave/identoro/README.md

 # Identoro User Signup and Signin Server for SQLite or PostgreSQL

-This is single purpose web server that supports user signup, signin, password reset, and account verification functionalities.
+This is a single-purpose web server that supports user signup, signin, password reset, and account verification functionalities.
 It uses PostgreSQL (via `pgx` driver) or SQLite for data storage and includes rate limiting for login attempts per account.

-The idea is that you don't have to build all this stuff (AGAIN), you can just get on with building your application.
+The idea is that you don't have to build all this stuff (AGAIN); you can just get on with building your application.

 ## Features